 Jump Cut Examples

 There are two reasons why jump cuts are the appropriate choice for this scene.
 First, they convey the passage of time.
 Schindler meets with numerous women while his office is being painted.
+Like any montage, we can move quickly through the process efficiently but that's just a practical consideration.

-Secondly, the use of jump cuts here is meant to be humorous.
+Secondly, the use of these cuts here is meant to be humorous.
 The women clearly don’t know how to type well, and by showing them in this consecutive manner, it provides a moment of levity in an otherwise dark film — a reprieve while simultaneously moving the plot forward.

 JUMP CUT EXAMPLE